williezh/miniblog/README.md

 # miniblog
-A web blog developed by python3.5 and django1.9
+A web blog like CSDN power by flask,mysql